MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

 1. Download the CoE Starter Kit [compressed file](https://aka.ms/CoeStarterKitDownload) to your computer.

-1. Extract the compressed (zip) file.
+1. Extract the compressed (.zip) file.
 The CoE Starter Kit compressed file contains all solution components in addition to the non–solution-aware components that make up the CoE Starter Kit.

 1. Import the solution: Use the CenterOfExcellenceCoreComponents_x_x_x_xx_managed.zip solution file from the extracted folder to [install the solution](faq.md#installing-a-solution-in-a-production-environment).

 1. Update environment variable values by using the [relevant information](#gather-environment-variable-values).
 The environment variables are used to store application and flow configuration data with data specific to your organization or environment.
 This means that you only have to set the value once per environment and it is used in all necessary flows and apps in that environment.
-All the flows in the solution depend on all environment variables' being configured.
+All the flows in the solution depend on all environment variables being configured.

 The import can take up to 15 minutes to be completed.

 > [!NOTE]
-> - The next steps walk you through turning on flows that gather your tenants inventory.
+> - The next steps walk you through turning on flows that gather your tenants' inventory.
 Some of these flows are configured to turn on automatically after import.
-However billing policies, DLP policies or connection issues may prevent them from being turned on.
-Always double-check to make sure all flows listed here are on!
+However, billing policies, DLP policies or connection issues may prevent them from being turned on.
+Always double-check to make sure all flows listed here are on.
-> - The steps later will create an inventory of all environments in your tenant, if you wish to inventory only a subset of environments, please see [Setting up CoE for a subset of environments](faq.md#setting-up-coe-for-a-subset-of-environments) before proceeding.
+> - Later steps will create an inventory of all environments in your tenant.
+If you want to inventory only a subset of environments, see [Setting up CoE for a subset of environments](faq.md#setting-up-coe-for-a-subset-of-environments) before proceeding.

-In your test environment, [update the *ProductionEnvironment* environment variable](faq.md#update-environment-variables) to no before proceeding.
+In your test environment, [update the *ProductionEnvironment* environment variable](faq.md#update-environment-variables) to **No** before proceeding.

 ### Turn on child flows

-There are several child flows, check to make sure all of these flows are on:
+There are several child flows.
+Check to make sure all of these flows are on:

-1. HELPER - Add User to Security Role
+- HELPER - Add User to Security Role
-1. HELPER - Send Email
+- HELPER - Send Email
-1. HELPER - Maker Check
+- HELPER - Maker Check
-1. HELPER - CloudFlowOperations
+- HELPER - CloudFlowOperations
-1. HELPER - CanvasAppOperations
+- HELPER - CanvasAppOperations
-1. HELPER - ObjectOperations
+- HELPER - ObjectOperations
-1. CLEANUP HELPER - Check Deleted (Ai Models)
+- CLEANUP HELPER - Check Deleted (Ai Models)
-1. CLEANUP HELPER - Check Deleted (Business Process Flows)
+- CLEANUP HELPER - Check Deleted (Business Process Flows)
-1. CLEANUP HELPER - Check Deleted (Canvas Apps)
+- CLEANUP HELPER - Check Deleted (Canvas Apps)
-1. CLEANUP HELPER - Check Deleted (Cloud Flows)
+- CLEANUP HELPER - Check Deleted (Cloud Flows)
-1. CLEANUP HELPER - Check Deleted (Custom Connectors)
+- CLEANUP HELPER - Check Deleted (Custom Connectors)
-1. CLEANUP HELPER - Check Deleted (Model Driven Apps)
+- CLEANUP HELPER - Check Deleted (Model Driven Apps)
-1. CLEANUP HELPER - Check Deleted (PVA)
+- CLEANUP HELPER - Check Deleted (PVA)
-1. CLEANUP HELPER - Check Deleted (Solutions)
+- CLEANUP HELPER - Check Deleted (Solutions)
-1. CLEANUP HELPER - Power Apps User Shared With
+- CLEANUP HELPER - Power Apps User Shared With
-1. SYNC HELPER - Apps
+- SYNC HELPER - Apps
-1. SYNC HELPER - Cloud Flows
+- SYNC HELPER - Cloud Flows
-1. SYNC HELPER - Get Security Role Users
+- SYNC HELPER - Get Security Role Users

-If you get a connection authorization error turning on a flow, you might need to set the [run-only user properties](faq.md#set-flow-run-only-users-properties) of the flow.
+If you get a connection authorization error when turning on a flow, you might need to set the [run-only user properties](faq.md#set-flow-run-only-users-properties) of the flow.

  ![Connection authorization error when turning on the flow.](media/connerror.png "Connection authorization error when turning on the flow.")